rapidez/docs/src/3.x/theming.md

 ```

 Of course you can do this any way you want, if you want to load the same CSS for specific stores.
 Map the store code to a theme name and use that as your CSS file.

+## Translations

+The core---alongside other relevant Rapidez packages---will come with standard translations into Dutch for every translation string contained inside (see `lang/nl.json`).
+You can copy them to your project's own translation file to create your own translations or override some of these if necessary.